-This course will be offered in the spring semester only, and is for those students enrolled in AP European or AP United States History.
-It is designed to support those students in their writing and test taking skills.
-They will analyze primary source documents and techniques in how to interpret them, as well as, using those documents in writing of a Document Based Question (DBQ).
-Instruction will guide students through the writing of historical essays and test taking techniques that will aid them during the AP Exam.
-It will supplement the learning that occurs in the classroom and offers additional time to collaborate with peers and teacher.

-Topics in History: United States History through Film

-Grade Level: 10-12 Course #: 1538DT Length: 1 Semester Credit(s): One

-Diploma: Counts as an Elective for all diplomas; General, Core 40, Academic Honors, Technical

-Since the turn of the 20th century, motion pictures have been one of the most universal means of entertainment and culture.
+- Grade Level: 10-12 Course #: 1538DT Length: 1 Semester Credit(s): One Diploma: Counts as an Elective for all diplomas Since the turn of the 20 th century, motion pictures have been one of the most universal means of entertainment and culture.
 For this reason, movies have also become one of the most vital and widespread methods of interpreting the past.
 The films chosen for this class are presentations of history rather than documentations of history.
 That is, they are reenactments of historical events rather than documentary records of events.
-These films may present historical content in two ways:

-- 1) As a factual record: Film is used to dramatize what happened in the past. - 2) To convey atmosphere: The use of fiction to convey a sense of the past life-styles, values, or beliefs.
+These films may present historical content in two ways: 1) As a factual record: Film is used to dramatize what happened in the past.
+2) To convey atmosphere: The use of fiction to convey a sense of the past life-styles, values, or beliefs.
 This course is a semester elective course.
 Because of the nature of the course and the amount of time that must be dedicated to screening films, this class will be very different than a traditional lecture-based course.
-It requires students to be selfmotivated learners.
-Students will be required to write detailed critiques of the films, reaction papers over the topics and weekly discussions.
-Students who feel more comfortable in lecture classes should be advised that this class might not be well suited to their needs.
+It requires students to be self-motivated learners.
+Students will be required to write detailed critiques of the films, reaction papers over the topics and that this class might not be well suited to their needs.
+60 weekly discussions.
+Students who feel more comfortable in lecture classes should be advised